Last updated on

-Planning your trip to Porto, Portugal and looking for things to do in the city?
-Here’s our list of top 10+ things we have done during our two days’ trip to this wonderful city.
+Planning your trip to Porto, Portugal, and looking for things to do in the city?
+Here’s our list of the top 10+ things we have done during our two days’ trip to this wonderful city.
 We hope that you’ll find something to add to your own itinerary here too!

-We did our best to capture what Porto has to offer to a tourist and we invite you to relive our journey.
-Get ready to get dizzy looking down from the magnificent Dom Luis I Bridge and be charmed by the colors of the city.
+We did our best to capture what Porto has to offer to a tourist, and we invite you to relive our journey.
+Get ready to get dizzy looking down from the magnificent Dom Luis I Bridge and be charmed by the city’s colors.

 Climb to the Top of the Dom Luis I Bridge

-The Dom Luis I Bridge is a real spectacle so no wonder most of the postcards from Porto include it.
-The riverbank by the bridge on both sides of Douro is the place to be – there you can enjoy a nice Portuguese meal while enjoying the views and a glass of fine port wine.
+The Dom Luis I Bridge is a real spectacle, so no wonder most of Porto’s postcards include it.
+The riverbank by the bridge on both sides of Douro is the place to be – there, and you can enjoy a nice Portuguese meal while enjoying the views and a glass of fine port wine.

 Take a Boat Trip on the River Douro

-Boat trips are big part of Porto’s attractions so it’s one of the must-do’s while visiting the city.
+Boat trips are a big part of Porto’s attractions, so it’s one of the must-do’s while visiting the city.
 You can spend an hour enjoying the beautiful shoreline of the town and take some of the best pictures while there.

 The architecture in Porto is most notable for its old colorful residential buildings stacked by the river.
-The steep rocky river shore allows a unique opportunity to build the town up vertically and Porto has made the most of it since its inception.
+The steep rocky river shore allows a unique opportunity to build the town up vertically, and Porto have made the most of it since its inception.

 Take a Wine Tasting Tour in Vila de Nova Gaia

-While talking about Porto we cannot not mention Vila de Nova Gaia which technically is a separate city, where you get to by crossing the bridge.
-In the wine cellars of Vila de Nova Gaia port wine is born and you can take a tour through these cellars on a wine tasting journey.
+While talking about Porto, we cannot mention Vila de Nova Gaia, which is technically a separate city, where you get to by crossing the bridge.
+In Vila de Nova Gaia’s wine cellars, port wine is born, and you can take a tour through these cellars on a wine tasting journey.

 Have Lunch by the River Douro in Vila de Nova Gaia

-Vila de Nova Gaia is also where the best pictures of Porto can be taken as you can see its entire riverbank and the magnificent historical town in all its beauty.
-Use the opportunity to walk across the bridge and have lunch or a drink on the river bank while enjoying the best views of Porto.
+Vila de Nova Gaia is also where Porto’s best pictures can be taken as you can see its entire riverbank and the magnificent historic town in all its beauty.
+Use the opportunity to walk across the bridge and have lunch or a drink on the riverbank while enjoying the best views of Porto.

 Escape to the Crystal Palace Garden

-If you walk away from all the main tourist attractions and all the city buzz to more secluded areas you’ll be met with the serene beauty of the city.
-You can walk all the way to the Crystal Palace garden (pictured above) for a calm getaway to the nature…
+If you walk away from all the main tourist attractions and all the city buzz to more secluded areas, you’ll be met with the serene beauty of the city.
+You can walk all the way to the Crystal Palace garden (pictured above) for a calm getaway to nature…

 Walk Further Away from the City Buzz

 Or walk up the riverbank for historical pathways and more views of Douro.
-This way you can get to see the really authentic face of the town.
+This way, you can get to see the real authentic face of the town.

 Taste Some Port Wine on the Street

-Food in Porto is typical to Portuguese cuisine with lots of cod fish and sardines.
-And of course, lots of port wine which you can taste on almost any corner of the town.
+Food in Porto is typical of Portuguese cuisine, with lots of codfish and sardines.
+And of course, lots of port wine you can taste on almost any corner of the town.

 Go Hunting for the Best Pictures of Porto’s Great Monuments

-As any old city in Europe, Porto is also full of magnificent fountains and monuments that make great pictures and tell a story of a great past.
-Such as the Lion’s fountain by the Carmo’s church or the impressive monuments of King Perdo IV in Praça da Liberdade and the statue of Prince Henry the Navigator in Praça Infante Dom Henrique.
+Like any old city in Europe, Porto is also full of magnificent fountains and monuments that make great pictures and tell a great past story.
+Such as Lion’s fountain by the Carmo’s church or the impressive monuments of King Pedro IV in Praça da Liberdade and Prince Henry the Navigator in Praça Infante Dom Henrique.

 Get Up to the Clerigos Tower

-If you like panoramic vistas from high above, you have to get the Clerigos Tower where you can climb up to its terrace to see Porto from above.
-If you’ve been to Lisbon, you won’t see anything special but you do get to enjoy the lovely orange rooftops yet again.
+If you like panoramic vistas from high above, you have to get to the Clerigos Tower to climb up to its terrace to see Porto from above.
+If you’ve been to Lisbon, you won’t see anything special, but you do get to enjoy the lovely orange rooftops yet again.